vtexdocs/help-center-content/docs/tutorials/en/checking-for-errors-or-problems-in-a-transaction.md

 ---
-title: Checking for errors or problems in a transaction
+title: 'Checking for errors or problems in a transaction'
 id: 3QecZEdmzumGKe8WGmeI8a
 status: PUBLISHED
 createdAt: 2019-01-24T21:38:42.709Z